SwagSoftware/TrenchBroom/README.md

 * Some ASE models can't be loaded and materials are usually all wrong if loaded
 * TrenchBroom doesn't support the "rotation" keyword and many models have the wrong orientation
 * The custom TrenchBroom build breaks compatibility for other id Tech engines, e.g. entity links work between "target[num]" and "name" and not "targetname"
+* Linked groups do not work yet with id Tech 4 due to name conflicts

 ## Releases